Ada-Developers-Academy/core/intro-to-functions/functions-overview.md

 This name is how we will use, define, and talk about the method.

-Example: A function that holds the logic for converting degrees from celsius to fahrenheit could have any of these names:
+**Look at this example:** A function that holds the logic for converting degrees from celsius to fahrenheit could have any of these names:

 - `convert_celsius_to_fahrenheit`
 - `convert_temperature`